 The easiest way to change the port is to SSH into the server as root:

 Once you are logged in to the server as root we can begin editing the sshd_config file.
-As with any modification to an important server file, it is always a good idea to back it up before making any changes:
+As with any modification, it is always a good idea to take a backup before proceeding.

 cp /etc/ssh/sshd_config /etc/ssh/sshd_config_backup

 Now we are ready to modify the file.
-Open /etc/ssh/sshd_config in your favorite text editor (for this example we will use Vim) and locate the line that specifies the port.
-If your sshd_config file has not been altered the Port setting will be commented out with a # symbol (example below).
+Open /etc/ssh/sshd_config in your favorite text editor (for this example we will use Vim).
+Locate the line that specifies the port.
+If your sshd_config file has not been altered, the Port setting may be commented out with a # symbol (example below).

-The # symbol tells the server to ignore anything after it on the same line, so we will need to remove that character and then change the number 22 to something else.
+The # symbol tells the server to ignore anything after it on the same line.
+We will need to remove that character and then change the number 22 to something else.
 Be sure you do not pick a port number that is in use by a different service.
 If you are unsure, Wikipedia has a list of port numbers and their uses.
 Try to use a port number that is not listed.
-For this example, we will use Port 2222 (which is used by Windows servers but not by default on Linux servers).
+For this example, we will use Port 2222.

-Save your changes and close the sshd_config file.
+Next, save your changes using the :wq command and close the sshd_config file.

-We will also need to open the new port in the server’s firewall.
+Now, we need to open the new port in the server’s firewall.
 This tutorial describes firewall changes on a standalone dedicated or virtual private server.
-If you have a hardware firewall in place please open a ticket with our support department so that we can make the necessary changes.
+If you have a hardware firewall in place please open a ticket with our support department.
+We can make the necessary changes to that device.

-As with the SSH configuration file it is a good idea to create a backup prior to making any changes.
+As with the SSH configuration file it is a good idea to create a backup before making any changes.

 cp /etc/apf/conf.apf /etc/apf/conf.apf.bak